Nine Writing Milestones to Celebrate (and Goals to Aim For)

 The writing path is rewarding and varied – but it can also feel very long.
-If your definition of “success” is to be a best-selling author and you’ve never written more than a few pages, it’s easy to get discouraged.
+If your definition of “success” is to be a best-selling author and you’ve only written a couple of chapters of your first novel, it’s easy to get discouraged.

-Instead, focus on reaching new milestones on the writing path.
-These are nine that I think are well worth celebrating (and I’d love to hear your suggestions and thoughts in the comments).
+Instead of thinking about your ultimate writing goal, focus on reaching new milestones on the writing path.
+These are nine that I think are well worth celebrating.
+You might not hit them in this exact order: that’s fine!
+Everyone’s path is different.

 #1: First Completed Piece

-Your very first short story or poem or article is a huge achievement.
-(Granted, you probably wrote something along these lines in school – but that still counts.)
+Your very first short story or poem or article is a huge achievement, even if you wrote it years ago.
 Every time you tackle a new type of writing, you’ve got the chance to reach this milestone again.

-I wrote plenty of short stories in school, but the first one I remember really liking was a modern-day retelling of the Beowulf legend when I was 12-13.
+I wrote plenty of short stories in school, but the first one I remember really liking was a modern-day retelling of the Beowulf legend when I was 12 or 13.

 #2: First Reader(s)